Friederike-dev/BusinessExpensesTracker/README.md

 # Business Expense Tracker
-A comprehensive full-stack application for tracking expenses.
+A comprehensive full-stack application for tracking and managing business expenses with real-time statistics and multi-platform support.

 ### Architecture & Design Patterns
 - **MVC Pattern** in Spring Boot backend